UNMC_Acronym_Vert_sm_4c

 Residents are assigned a covered parking permit in a parking garage that is located across the street from the hospital.
 It takes less than one minute to walk from the garage to the hospital.

-Residents spend one month at the Douglas County Coroner’s office, which is located a few blocks away.
-One month is also spent at Children’s Hospital for a Pediatric Pathology rotation which is located 3.5 miles from the UNMC campus.
-If residents are interested, other off campus rotations can be arranged per the discretion of the program director.
+Residents spend one month at the Douglas County Coroner’s Office, which is a few blocks away.
+One month is also spent on a Pediatric Pathology rotation at Children’s Hospital, which is 3.5 miles from the UNMC campus.
+If residents are interested, other off-campus rotations can be arranged per the discretion of the program director.

-On-campus childcare is available pending availability from ages six weeks through seven years, or there are many other options available as well.
+On-campus child care is available pending availability from ages 6 weeks through 7 years, and there are many other options available as well.
 Visit UNMC childcare for more information.
-Nebraska Medicine operates a daytime childcare facility called The Family Place.
-The Family Place is located on the Clarkson College campus next to the main building.
-Information about hours, cost and the curriculum can be obtained by calling 402.552.2375.
+Nebraska Medicine operates a daytime child care facility called The Family Place.
+The Family Place is on the Clarkson College campus next to the main building.
+Information about hours, cost and the curriculum can be obtained by calling 402-552-2375.

 What kind of housing is available?